-Welcome to Indo-Pacific Defense FORUM’s issue on responsible engagement.
+Welcome to the Indo-Pacific Defense FORUM’s issue on maritime security.

-I hope these articles energize regional conversations on military technology.
-I welcome your comments.
-Please contact the FORUM staff at firstname.lastname@example.org with your perspectives.
+I commend our authors in this edition for proposing novel and innovative solutions to combat the many maritime security challenges facing the region.
+I hope these articles encourage regional conversations on maritime security, and I welcome your comments.
+Please contact FORUM staff at firstname.lastname@example.org to share your thoughts.

 All the best,